PhantomInsights/covid-19/README.md

         valid_countries.append(country)
 ```

-We create a final `DataFrame` with the results and a new column with the total days from 100 to 3,200 confirmed cases.
+We create a final `DataFrame` with the results and add a new column with the total days from 100 to 3,200 confirmed cases.

 ```python
 final_df = pd.DataFrame(data_list, index=valid_countries, columns=labels)